Deductive vs. ampliative. Repletive vs. attenuative. Induction & abduction, starkly defined thereby.

 — Peirce scholar Nathan Houser in “The Scent of Truth” in Semiotica 153—1/4 (2005), 455–466.

-A non-slippery definition of abductive inference is reached naturally in the course of defining all the broadest inference modes in a hard-core way systematically via entailment relations (or, just as well, via truth/falsity-preservativeness), such that abductive inference is definable as both ampliative (not automatically preserving truth) and attenuative (not automatically preserving falsity) — the premises neither entail, nor are entailed by, the conclusion.
+An unslippery definition of abductive inference is reached naturally in the course of defining all the broadest inference modes in a hard-core way systematically via entailment relations (or, just as well, via truth/falsity-preservativeness), such that abductive inference is definable as both ampliative (not automatically preserving truth) and attenuative (not automatically preserving falsity) — the premises neither entail, nor are entailed by, the conclusion.

-Yet, and yet, a guess — in the sense of a conjecture or surmise — is an inference insofar as it consists in acceptance of a proposition, even if but tentatively, on the basis of some proposition(s).
+Yet, a guess — in the sense of a conjecture or surmise — is an inference insofar as it consists in acceptance of a proposition (or term), even if but tentatively, on the basis of some proposition(s) (or term(s)).
 Now, a guess ought to be at least somewhat a leap, out of a box so to speak, just as a deductive conclusion ought to be technically redundant, staying in a box.
 They are simply different trade-offs between opportunity (risk) and security (futility).

 Ergo, let guessing seem guessing.
 Let the definition of abductive inference PLAINLY represent the potential wildness of abductive conclusions, ANALOGOUSLY as most definitions of deduction PLAINLY represent the technical redundancy and potential vacuity of deductive conclusions.

 Let the potential wildness of abductive conclusions be seen as counterbalanced by the practice, discussed richly by Peirce and exemplifiable in various particular forms, of finding plausibility (natural simplicity), along with conceivably testable implications, analogously as the technical redundancy and potential vacuity of deductive conclusions are seen as counterbalanced by the practice, exemplifiable in various particular forms, of finding a new or nontrivial aspect, also conceivable further testability.
-Analogous remarks can be made about induction, verisimilitude, and testability.
+Analogous remarks can be made about induction, verisimilitude / likelihood, and testability.

-Thusly defined as both ampliative and attenuative, — and thusly distinguished as attenuative from induction as repletive, — abductive inference would plainly have the autonomy found lacking by Tomis Kapitan (1949–2016) in “Peirce and the Autonomy of Abductive Reasoning(PDF) in Erkenntnis 37 (1992), pages 1–26, an article discussed in Houser’s article linked above.
-(Kapitan also wrote Abduction as Practical Inference, published online in 2000 in the Digital Encyclopedia of Charles S. Peirce, replicated at Commens.org.)
+Thusly defined as both ampliative and attenuative, — and thusly distinguished as attenuative, from induction as repletive, — abductive inference would plainly have the autonomy found lacking by Tomis Kapitan (1949–2016) in “Peirce and the Autonomy of Abductive Reasoning” (PDF) in Erkenntnis 37 (1992), pages 1–26, an article discussed in Houser’s article linked above.
+(Kapitan also wrote “Abduction as Practical Inference”, published online in 2000 in the Digital Encyclopedia of Charles S. Peirce, reproduced at Commens.org.)

-In other words, abductive inference would not boil down, amid such analysis, to some application, practical or theoretical, of deduction and/or induction.
+In other words, abductive inference would not boil down, in such analysis, to some application, practical or theoretical, of deduction and/or induction.
 Worthwhile, pertinent ideas about natural simplicity, explanatory power, pursuit-worthiness, etc., which contribute to the current slipperiness of definitions of abductive inference, would instead be further salient issues of abductive inference, neither explicitly contemplated in its definition nor incorporated into the content of all abductive inferences.
 Such incorporation, besides the problems that Kapitan finds, would make one abductive conclusion into many conflicting ones, a continuum of potential conflicting ones, just by people’s differing soever fuzzily in the amounts of plausibility, economy, pursuit-worthiness, etc., that they assert in it.
 Define abductive inference by its form, not by its heuristics and functionality, just as with deduction, where the somewhat slippery but valuable and pertinent ideas of novelty, nontriviality, predictive power, etc., are further salient issues of deduction, neither explicitly contemplated in its standard definitions nor incorporated into the content of all deductions (and such couldn’t usefully be done deductively).
 Such spartanism at the elementary level need not and ought not go so far as to forbid explicitly qualifying the illative relation by saying “therefore, abductively,” or “therefore, deductively,” or the like, which very arguably Peirce would have endorsed.

 Yet, some slipperiness remains, which the proposed definitions of the inference modes do not entirely remedy.
 I will take this up in the next subsection “inferring a rule”.